siderolabs/omni-docs/content/docs/reference/cli.md

 ```
       --destroy-disconnected-machines   removes all disconnected machines which are part of the cluster from Omni
   -d, --dry-run                         dry run
+  -f, --file string                     path to the cluster template file.
   -h, --help                            help for delete
   -v, --verbose                         verbose output (show diff for each resource)
 ```